Command Pattern Tutorial

 set command abstract

-6. Right-click on Command class, and select Add > Operation from the popup menu.
+6. Right-click on the Command class and select Add > Operation from the popup menu.

 new command oper